-What is a Google Analytics Goal?
+What are Google Analytics Goals?

-- Destination Example: https://blog.naibabiji.com/about
+- Destination Goal Example: https://blog.naibabiji.com/about

-- Duration Example: Five minutes or longer
+- Duration Goal Example: Five minutes or longer

-- Pages/Screens per session Example: 3 pages
+- Number of pages/screens viewed per session Example: 3 pages

 - Event Example: Play video

-- Manually track conversions by setting up Google Analytics Goals
+- Manually track conversions by setting up Google Analytics goals

 Before using either method, first

-Track E-commerce Conversions
+Tracking E-commerce Conversions

-Track Contact Form Submissions
+Tracking Contact Form Submissions

-WordPress Forms Tracking and Analyticsthis add-on.
+WordPress Forms Tracking and Analyticsthis extension.

 Admin-